Victim struck, dragged 300 feet in Philadelphia fatal hit-and-run: Police

 Police were called to the 3300 block of North 2nd Street just after 11 p.m.
 Wednesday.

+"I blame the person, I don't blame my brother," said Rosa Oquendo

+The sisters said their brother was deaf and non-verbal but knew the West Kensington neighborhood well.

-Police said the victim lived one block from the crash scene for more than 30 years and is well-known by neighbors.
+Police said the victim lived one block from the crash scene for more than 30 years.

 The victim was found in the middle of the road near speed bumps and signs warning drivers to slow down.

-Several witnesses told police that Velez was trying to cross N. 2nd between Ontario and Westmoreland streets when the driver struck him and kept going.
+Several witnesses told police that Roberto Oquendo was trying to cross N. 2nd between Ontario and Westmoreland streets when the driver struck him and kept going.

 "The victim was hit with so much force that he came out of both his sneakers," said Philadelphia Police Chief Inspector Scott Small.